 13.2.
-Students are required to wear face coverings at all times while on-board the vehicle.
+Students may be required to wear face coverings while on-board the vehicle.

 13.3.
-Students may be required to sit in an allocated, specific seat and be seated in year/school group pods.
-It is especially important that students do not move around the vehicle and remain seated, facing forward, at all times in their allocated seat.
+Students may be required to sit in an allocated, specific seat and be seated in year group pods.
+It is especially important that students do not move around the vehicle and remain seated, forward facing, at all times in their allocated seat.

 13.4.
-On arrival at the changeover point or school, students are required to alight the vehicle in order from the front to the rear seats, to minimise unnecessary contact with other students.
+On arrival at the school, students are required to alight the vehicle in order from the front to the rear seats, to minimise unnecessary contact with other students.